 Continuous Glucose Monitors are pretty convenient as it is way easier and provides an accurate reading of the blood glucose level in the body.
 They can also record the readings digitally on their mobile devices or can allow automatic storage of data.

-In addition, it continuously measures your blood glucose levels.
+In addition, it continuously measures your blood glucose levels and chalks out trends.
 Finally, it alerts you if any food item has caused glucose fluctuation in your blood, thus helping you take immediate measures to bring it back to normal.

-The items with a high glycemic index are the ones that can cause an increase in blood glucose levels, while the ones with a low glycemic index are the ones that can cause minimal fluctuations through a slow release of energy.
-Foods with low GI include whole grains, lean proteins, fruits and non-starchy vegetables.
+The index shows us the values that indicate the spike a food item can cause in the body’s blood sugar levels.
 Pure glucose, the standard that other food items get measured against, has 100 in the glycemic index.
 Any food below 55 is considered low-GI food.
 Anything between 56 -69 is medium GI, and above 70 or more is high GI food.

 What Are Some Tips To Manage An Optimal Blood Glucose Level?